 It can give you good returns when the market is in a bull run but may not provide returns in a bear run.
 No one knows exactly when a bull market is ending, and a bear market is starting.
 The investments’ entry and exit are crucial, depending on market conditions.

 There are multiple benefits of investing through a SIP.
-The minimum amount required can be as low as ₹100/month, and rupee averaging cost and the power of compounding help to develop financial discipline.
+The minimum amount required can be as low as ₹100/month, and the rupee averaging cost and the power of compounding helps to develop financial discipline.
 You don’t need to track the market daily.

-This option of funding can be chosen for multiple reasons like as you’re starting early in your career, have a low budget, cannot save much in the initial phase or want to check how SIP works.
+This option of funding can be chosen for multiple reasons you’re starting early in your career, have a low budget, cannot save much in the initial phase, or want to check how SIP works.

 Let’s say you want to save for your child’s higher education, who is just born.
 So, ideally, you have 16 years to invest until your child reaches that age; by then, the cost of graduation would be around ₹10,00,000.